tpm2-software/tpm2-openssl/README.md

    `sha1`, `sha256`, `sha384` and `sha512` may be used.
  * If not set, the sha256 algorithm is used as a default.

-The sign scheme is selected as follows:
+The sign scheme of an RSA key is selected as follows:
  * The sign scheme associated with the private key is used.
  * When `null`, the scheme may be set using the `-pkeyopt pad-mode:XXX` argument.
    The values follow the OpenSSL terminology: